• Skip to main content

 April 2017

-The California Lemon Law was created to protect consumers from manufacturer defects that cannot be repaired after a reasonable number of attempts under the original factory warranty and the law provides remedies for vehicle owners in cases where they can show that the vehicle’s defect has substantially impaired their use, value, or safety, which means the vehicle’s defect has had a major impact on one’s ability to drive their vehicle.
+The California Lemon Law was created to protect consumers from manufacturer defects that cannot be repaired after a reasonable number of attempts under the original factory warranty.
+The law provides remedies for vehicle owners in cases where they can show that the vehicle’s defect has substantially impaired their use, value, or safety, which means the vehicle’s defect has had a major impact on one’s ability to drive their vehicle.
 While these protections are in place for all consumer vehicle owners, not all cars qualify as a “lemon” and not all vehicles will qualify for assistance under the lemon law.

 As an example, Uber and Lyft drivers generally cannot pursue a lemon law claim regardless of how many times they’ve had their new car repaired for the exact same vehicle defect if they have driven their vehicles an excessive amount of miles.